 - Notification sent to the student’s academic advisor, academic Dean or program director, and when applicable, the Athletic Department and/or coaches, and/or the ROTC program;

 - Restriction from representing the University in any public performance, athletic event, committee, organization, or from holding any student government office or office in any recognized student organization, or participating in any organized University function;

 - Ineligibility to receive financial assistance from any funds provided by the University, including grants, scholarships, waivers, etc.;

 - Ineligibility to hold an on-campus job (i.e. work study, institutional or third party);

 - In addition to sanctions imposed by the University, sanctions imposed under Arkansas State Statutes may also apply.
-These statutes can be found in the Annual Report published by the Department of Public Safety.
+These statutes can be found in the Annual Safety and Security Report published by the Department of Public Safety.

 When a student or student group is formally notified of the findings from a conduct conference, the student has the right to appeal the findings or results of the hearing.
 In cases initially heard by a designated Conduct Conference Officer, appeals should be directed to the Dean of Students.
 In cases initially heard by the Dean of Students, appeals should be directed to the Vice President for Marketing and Enrollment.
 Such appeal requests must be filed in writing no later than three (3) University business days after receipt of the written results of the conduct conference or hearing.
 Appeals from students found responsible by the Conduct Conference Officer or hearing board will only be granted on the following grounds:

-- The student was not afforded his/her procedural protections as outlined in the Student Code of Conduct, and this significantly affected the student’s ability to receive a fair conference or hearing.
+- The student was not afforded their procedural protections as outlined in the Student Code of Conduct, and this significantly affected the student’s ability to receive a fair conference or hearing.